 You may want to open all the windows once you get to the cottage to get some fresh air in and let it circulate while you bring in your cleaning supplies.
 Use hot water and a cleaning agent to clean high touch places such as light switches, door knobs and handles.
 Make sure you have hand soap by all sinks.

-Some cottage owners does not allow pets on their property, so be sure that when you book the cottage you find ones that are pet friendly.
+Some cottage owners do not allow pets on their property, so be sure that when you book the cottage you find ones that are pet friendly.
+On Airbnb and VRBO, you can turn on a filter that searches only pet-friendly properties.
 You may want to find a cottage that has a fenced backyard area.

 Day visitors are usually acceptable as long as they are not staying overnight, but just be honest and communicate with owners to make sure that is ok.